NC Arboretum Winter Lights

 • Facing the Arboretum (you'll see the lights), we've found the easiest way to see all the lights is from the right side near the Education Center.
 You can then walk down to the Baker Visitor Center from there.

-• Plan to arrive on time or shortly after your time, as they cannot allow people early.
+• Plan to arrive on time or shortly after your time, as they cannot allow people in early.

 • The staff makes arrival and parking very easy - Just follow the directions from the entry gate, drive down the entry road, and watch for the parking attendants who will point you to the right place.